 This course provides an examination of the principles and purposes of the American education system.
 It is designed to acquaint students with teaching as a career.
 Students will need to enroll in ED1112 Introduction to Field Experience concurrently.
-EduKan course number: ED177

 INTRODUCTION TO EDUCATION